A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Introduction

 As mentioned earlier, our neural network solution to the impulse control problem naturally yields implementable inventory control policies for the original (discrete-time) formulation of the SJRP.
 We demonstrate the effectiveness of these policies through a series of test problems in the original SJRP setting.
-For low-dimensional test problems, we compare our policies to the optimal ones derived by solving the MDPs associated with the original inventory control problem.
-For high-dimensional test problems, we benchmark our approach against the best available heuristic policies. {In each low-dimensional case, our policy has an optimality gap of at most 1\%.
-In the 36 high-dimensional test problems considered, our policy matches or beats the best available benchmark.}
+For low-dimensional test problems, we compare our policies primarily to the optimal ones derived by solving the MDPs associated with the original inventory control problem. {We also compare our policy with the best available heuristics.
+Across settings, the performance of the proposed policy remains consistently within 1\% of the optimal policy.
+It also matches or outperforms the best-performing heuristic.
+Moreover, the policy itself closely tracks the optimal policy (see Figures \ref{fig:mmm_case} and \ref{fig:comparison_pane}).
+For the high-dimensional test problems, however, solving the underlying MDP is computationally intractable.
+Thus,} we benchmark our approach against the best available heuristic policies.
+For the high-dimensional test problems considered, our policy matches or beats the best {performing heuristic}.

 The rest of the paper is structured as follows.
 Section~\ref{sec:litreview} provides an overview of related literature.
 Section~\ref{sec:mathmodel} presents our model of the SJRP and its impulse control approximation.
 Section~\ref{sec:SDE} introduces {the HJB equation}, and {the aforementioned stochastic identity, Eq.~\eqref{eq:keyidentityprop}}.
 Section~\ref{sec:algorithm} describes our algorithm. {Section~\ref{sec:testproblems_benchmarks} presents our test problems and the benchmark policies.
 Computational results are described in Section~\ref{sec:computational_results}.} We conclude in Section~\ref{sec:conclusion} with some discussion on possible future research directions.
 Appendices \ref{app:A}--\ref{app:D} contain further technical details, which include a {formal derivation} of the key stochastic identity, how the hyperparameters of our neural networks are tuned, a complete description of the benchmark policies, and the validation of our computational approach in a one-dimensional inventory model with fixed cost.